dianeespel/Cartovege/README.md

 - RMarkdown tutorials

-This pipeline is open source but protected by a MIT Licence Please cite this pipeline using the following DOI: 10.5281/zenodo.15827742
+This pipeline is open source but protected by a MIT Licence.

+Please cite this pipeline using the following DOI: 10.5281/zenodo.15827742